by David Bryan Wallace,

 Cape Coral, Florida, USA

-Copyright © 2012, 2013, 2014, 2016.
-If you wish to quote, reproduce or publish my essays, I would be glad to have you do so provided you first ask my permission and you include proper attribution.
+If you wish to quote, reproduce or publish my essays, I would be glad to have you do so, just notify me first and include proper attribution; I will give my permission.

 Welcome to the Physics Fixes website.
 I hope you find it interesting.
-If you have questions, comments or suggestions, please e-mail me: firstname.lastname@example.org.
+I would like to know your thoughts, comments or suggestions, please e-mail me: firstname.lastname@example.org.

 The Physics Fixes website calls attention to unresolved questions in physics, and presents clearly reasoned corrections to errors or misconceptions in physics.
 The essays, though intended to be significant and consequential, mostly take the form of short essays.